Bruh-Codes/Bruh-Codes/README.md

 # Software Engineer Building Reliable Systems
-### Building scalable web, mobile, backend, AI, and decentralized applications.
+### My work spans web, mobile, backend, AI, and decentralized systems, with a focus on reliability and scalability.

 > *“Simplicity is a necessary precondition for reliability.”*
 > — Edsger W. Dijkstra